rsong9527/wandb-weave-monitor/README.md

 ## Contributing

 This is a demonstration repository.
-For questions or issues with Weave itself, please contact [W&B Support](https://wandb.ai/support).
+For questions or issues with Weave itself, please contact:

+**W&B Support**: support@wandb.com